 My Little ISR Graduate

-As parents we want our kids to be resilient, problem solvers and capable of successfully conquering difficult task at the highest level.
-Yet, sometimes we do the opposite of contributing to their personal growth by coddling and overcompensating in ways that may not be in their best interest.
-We cater to their comforts to make them “content” in an attempt to make their lives “better.”
-We think we are helping them by giving them everything they want and what we think they "need."
+During his first swim lesson, I began my own self-analysis.
+It was hard to watch my baby discontent and it was equally as difficult to watch him acclimate, uncomfortably, to the newness of being in the water.
+As parents we want our kids to be resilient, problem solvers, capable of succeeding at a difficult task at the highest level.
+Yet, sometimes we do the opposite of contributing to their personal growth by coddling and overcompensating for them.
+We cater to their comforts to make them “content” because we want to make their lives “better” and give them everything they want and what we think they need.

-During his time in the water Marri did not encounter prolonged discomfort, danger or distress but, I still felt extremely nervous and anxious.
-I kept reminding myself that what I was experiencing, was a temporary feeling that every new mom encounters at some point but the uneasiness would subside as time progressed.
-I also kept telling myself that, how I felt in that moment would be nothing compared to the agony or distress I would feel if my child encountered a body of water and was not equipped with the tools to save himself.
+During his lessons, although Marri did not experience prolonged discomfort, danger or distress; I felt extremely nervous and anxious.
+I reminded myself that the angst felt in that moment would be nothing compared to the agony or distress I would feel if my child encountered a body of water and was not equipped with the tools to save himself.

-It breaks my heart to think of a child drowning.
-It is treacherous and mentally unbearable to comprehend, let alone for a family to experience.
-Yet sadly, over 4,000 children and infants suffer from drowning on an annual basis according to Infant Swimming Resource.
-It is the leading cause of accidental death for children under the age of 4 in the U.S. Drowning is not this loud, boisterous event that Hollywood has made it out to be.
-It is quick, quiet and scary.
-Any amount of time longer than 21 seconds of being submerged in the water can be fatal for children.
-When my husband and I decided to have a pool at our home, we discussed how important it was that we take responsibility to ensure that our son could swim or at least provide him with life-saving tools that could increase his chances of survival should he ever become unintentionally exposed to a body of water.
-Although both of us are proficient swimmers, we wanted Marri to receive professional instruction as opposed to creating a false since of water security by using floatation devices or other contraptions that are frequently used to support children in the water.
-This is how we landed at ISR Self-Rescue® (Infant Swimming Resource) and our amazing ISR instructor Allison Hult.
-Both of which changed our lives for the better!
+A child drowning is treacherous and mentally unbearable to comprehend, let alone for a family to experience.
+Sadly, the reality is over 4,000 children and infants suffer from drowning annually and it is the leading cause of accidental death for children under the age of four in the U.S. Drowning is not this loud, boisterous event that Hollywood has made it out to be.
+It is quiet and scary because any amount of time longer than 21 seconds of being submerged in the water can be fatal for children.
+Because we have a pool in our home, we felt responsible for making sure our son could swim or at least provide him with life-saving tools that could help his chances of survival should he ever unintentionally become exposed to a body of water.

-Meet Allison Hult, our phenomenal ISR Self-Rescue® instructor who taught Marri and (helped Marri’s mommy), gain confidence while he is in the water.
-Allison is patient, kind, caring and a highly skilled instructor that does an excellent job helping both students and parents understand the process of learning the life-saving float and as they grow older, the swim-float-swim tactics for water safety.
-Before becoming a master swim instructor, Allison worked for corporate America in downtown Manhattan and although she was thriving financially, she knew deep down that she was not fulfilling her purpose.
-Growing up around water gave her the confidence and resolve she provides to her students.
-She now teaches ISR full time in South Florida and has an array of students from ages 6 months to 6 years old.
+A great component of ISR instruction is their knowledgeable and skilled instructors.
+Allison Hult, was our phenomenal ISR Self-Rescue® instructor who taught Marri and (helped Marri’s mommy), gain confidence while he was in the water.
+Allison is patient, kind, caring and a highly skilled instructor that does an excellent job helping the students and parents understand the process of learning their life-saving float and, as they grow older, swim-float-swim tactics for water safety.
+Having grown up around water her entire life, being in the water became second nature to her.
+She now teaches ISR full -time in South Florida and has an array of students from ages 6 months to 6 years old.